Episcopal Worship is rooted in the acknowledgment of God’s love for all of creation.

 Out of England

-The origins of the Episcopal Church lie in the violent religious disagreements of 16th century Europe.
+The origins of the Episcopal Church lie in the religious disagreements of 16th century Europe.
 The English church had initially split from Rome more for the convenience and enrichment of the heir-obsessed King Henry VIII than for doctrinal reasons.
 Doctrinal division soon followed, however, as Protestant ideas spread to England from the continent, where they were causing bloody internecine strife.

 The English solution was a compromise designed to make the national church acceptable to the greatest possible number of those compelled (on pain of quite punitive fines) to attend it.
 By the standards of the day the Articles of Religion that defined the church avoided narrow doctrinal positions and allowed room for individual conscience provided that outward forms were observed.
 While this spirit of greater tolerance and inclusiveness did not save every clergyman from being burned at the stake, it definitely made things easier for average mortals.
 The colonial offshoots of the resulting Church of England were the direct antecedents of the Episcopal Church.